reubenmiller/c8y-devicecert/README.md

 1. Uninstall/remove the `c8y-devicecert-renewer` package on the device
 1. Unsubscribe to the `devicecert` microservice in your Cumulocity tenant

-**Note:** Once a certificate is issued by the Cumulocity tenant's certificate-authority, the **c8y-devicecert-renewer** service will fail, as the `tedge cert renew --self-signed` command will fail if the existing certificate is not a self-signed certificate.
+**Note:** Once a certificate is issued by the Cumulocity tenant's certificate-authority, the **c8y-devicecert-renewer@c8y** service will fail, as the `tedge cert renew --ca self-signed` command will fail if the existing certificate is not a self-signed certificate.
 This will prevent accidentally switching back from a CA signed certificate to a self-signed certificate.
-However it is still advisable to remove the **c8y-devicecert-renewer** package.
+However it is still advisable to remove the **c8y-devicecert-renewer@c8y** package.